Your Questions Answered

 How long is the ceremony?

 The ceremony is yours to build and we take pride in working with you to craft an occasion of any length and style you desire.
 The average simple secular ceremony lasts 20-30 minutes.
-Obviously the number of readings and music you choose to include will affect the length of your ceremony.
+Obviously, the number of readings and additional elements you choose to include will affect the length of your ceremony.
 Our costs remain the same regardless of ceremony length.

-Do you have recommendations for potential outdoor wedding venues?
+Do you have recommendations for potential wedding venues?

-The Lancaster area is a highly desired wedding destination due to it’s rustic charm and historic buildings.
+The Lancaster area is a highly desired wedding destination due to its rustic charm and historic buildings.
 We have many wonderful public green spaces but also many other outdoor venues.
 Riverdale Manor is located here in Lancaster and overlooks the banks of the Conestoga River.
 They offer the use of 6 riverfront acres, the ballroom, atrium, farmhouse, decks and terraces for the entire length of your event.
 There is also the old world charm of the historic 1741 Meeting House or the hillside Amphitheater at the Ephrata Cloister.
 The Cameron Estate Inn, just west of Mt.
 Joy, offers many venues such as their Carriage House Gazebo, Donegal Spring Garden, Old Stone Bridge, Stone Steps, the Mansion Front Lawn, or Mansion steps as well as offering reception venues in the Mansion and Carriage House.
+You can find a list of some local places that are more suited for smaller events here.
 These are only a few of the many outdoor venues in the Lancaster Area.
 Any wedding venue will likely be booked well in advance, so be sure to plan ahead!

 It is becoming increasingly less likely that a church will allow you to use their space if you are not a member.
 Exceptions to this are the Unitarian Universalist Church of Lancaster and some Quaker Churches.
 If you are looking for a venue with some historic charm, the Lancaster area has many alternative locations that would qualify.